Freakwill/pyrimidine/README.md

 - BaseGene: the gene of chromosome
 - BaseChromosome: sequence of genes, represents part of a solution
 - BaseIndividual: sequence of chromosomes, represents a solution of a problem
-- BasePopulation: set of individuals, represents a set of a problem also the state of a stachostic process
+- BasePopulation: a container of individuals, represents a container of a problem also the state of a stachostic process
-- BaseSpecies: set of population for more complicated optimalization
+- BaseMultipopulation: a container of population for more complicated optimalization

 ### import
-Just use the command `from pyrimidine import *` import all of the objects.
+Just use the command `from pyrimidine import *` import all of the algorithms.

 ### subclass